mantidproject/mantid/dev-docs/source/MVPTutorial/MatPlotLib.rst

 ==================
-MatPlotLib and MVP
+MatPlotlib and MVP
 ==================

 The next step towards the goal of creating a GUI that allows users to manipulate a sine wave plot, is to produce the plot itself.

-For the purposes of this tutorial it is assumed that the user is familiar with matplotlib, if not see `MatPlotLib documentation
+For the purposes of this tutorial it is assumed that the user is familiar with MatPlotlib, if not see `MatPlotlib documentation
 <https://matplotlib.org/users/pyplot_tutorial.html>`_.

 The MatPlotLib functions could be considered to be a Model or a View